TylerRice27/fs-journal/quizzes/week05.md

 **3.** What does `ORM` stand for?
 Which `ORM` do we use when interacting with MongoDB
 <!-- enter you answer in the space below -->
 ```
-Object-Retlational Mapping.
+Object-Relational Mapping.
 It uses a Java-based ORM Framework called Hibernate.
 ```
 **4.** Which two `HTTP` request types include a body?
 <!-- enter you answer in the space below -->